Basement Remodeling:

 Do I Need to Get a Permit to Renovate my Basement?

 Skipping permits can cost you.
-Be familiar with your local building codes even when you’re hiring professionals.
+Be familiar with your local building codes even when hiring professionals to finish a basement.
 When getting help, choose experienced professionals who are familiar with the local permits and zoning regulations.

 For DIY homeowners, experts strongly recommend consulting construction permits and zoning regulations professionals or your local building authorities.
-Ensure that your project is completely legal and follow zoning laws; otherwise, you risk getting a massive fine and having all the work you've taken down.
+Ensure that your DIY basement renovation project is completely legal and follows zoning laws; otherwise, you risk getting a massive fine and having your DIY finished basement taken down.

 Jason, a DIY homeowner who renovated his own basement, says that “renovations require different permits and inspections, so having a sense of the rules will help you settle on a realistic timeline.”